cs1302uga/cs1302-minesweeper-alpha/README.md

 This game can also be setup using seed files.
 Seed files have the following
 format:

- * The two tokens are two integers (separated by white-space) indicating the number of <code>rows</code> and <code>cols</code>, respectively, for the size of the mine board.
+ * The first two tokens are two integers (separated by white-space) indicating the number of <code>rows</code> and <code>cols</code>, respectively, for the size of the mine board.